 Question: Are there any other options for working as a UK doctor in Australia?

 Answer.
 Some doctors just want to come to Australia for a limited period of time as an opportunity to train in another country.

-As we have highlighted above there is an alternative but time-limited pathway for US doctors who are just seeking a short term experience in Australia to add to their training in the US.
+As we have highlighted above there is an alternative but time-limited pathway for US doctors who are just seeking a short-term experience in Australia to add to their training in the US.
 This is called the Short Term Training in a Medical Specialty Pathway.
-To do this you must be offered a training position first and you must have either completed you training in the US or be less than two years from completion.
-So this is a program mainly for early career specialists or advanced trainees.
+To do this you must be offered a training position first and you must have either completed your training in the US or be less than two years from completion.
+So this is a program mainly for early-career specialists or advanced trainees.

 Question: Should I use a medical recruitment company if I am considering working in Australia?